ialexpw/Storio/README.md

 * Installer with storage folder selection
 * CLI interface (WIP)

+## Demo

+A demo installation can be seen at https://satapod.com Usage will get reset regularly.

 ## Installation

 Installation is simply done via a git clone